 Work with ACA, Office of the Governor and Arizona Department of Administration to leverage federal funding to help implement their strategic plans for broadband deployment in rural areas and digital access for all while helping drive regional and local government policies that encourage investment.
 That includes access to the use of right-of-way, infrastructure undergrounding requirements, mobile infrastructure expansion and expedited/blanket building permit issuance.

 Leveraging ACA and Other Broadband Grants – Grow ACA’s new Broadband Office by empowering it to continue awarding and managing broadband grants to local partnerships and ventures with clear, achievable plans that provide or improve broadband services in unserved and underserved rural areas while also offering community assessments or technical designs, matching funds for grants and specific project implementation investments.
-With the recapitalization of ACA’s Broadband Grant Fund, evolve the program goals and rules focused on providing matching funds to offset planning and construction costs for expanding broadband services and digital equity programs for underserved populations.
-The state should commit to ongoing funding for these purposes to continue expanding and sustaining the broadband grant program beyond the current surge of generational federal spending.
+With the recapitalization of ACA’s Broadband Grant Fund through BEAD and other sources, evolve the program goals and rules focused on providing matching funds to offset planning and construction costs for expanding broadband services and digital equity programs for underserved populations.
+Adjust internal strategies and resource allocations as State BEAD plans are submitted, iterated, and approved to optimize their practicality and impact.
+The State allocated $23.6M last year for a new Rural Broadband Accelerated Match Fund to provide matching funds for upcoming Bead grants.
+Arizona’s $993M BEAD allocation will require at least $248M in matching funds and the State should add to the Rural Broadband Accelerated Match Fund in following legislative sessions throughout the BEAD program.
+The state should further commit to ongoing funding for future broadband grant purposes to continue expanding and sustaining the broadband grant program beyond the current surge of generational federal spending.

 Allow the Broadband Office to maximize and leverage the use of E-rate funding that can help bring broadband services to the many rural schools and libraries with unresolved broadband issues.
+The State allocated $5M last year for E-rate matching funds that will unlock additional infrastructure and development benefiting anchor institutions and their surrounding communities and should continue to fund such matching in following legislative sessions.
 ACA should act as a clearinghouse to identify and line up complementary broadband grants and other financial support.
 ACA also should cultivate public-private partnerships working towards an overall broadband infrastructure approach that meets the full range of needs for all rural communities in the most cost-effective manner, including policies and practices encouraging competition from multiple service providers in each community to serve rural residences, businesses, local governments, health care facilities and public safety.

 Digital Access – Ramp up Digital Equity Act programs in Arizona to support closure of the digital divide and promote equity and digital inclusion through the planning grant, capacity grant and competitive grant phases by partnering with the Digital Equity Institute, Arizona Broadband Stakeholder Network (AZBSN), the library community and others to pursue maximum positive impact among targeted demographic groups through broad and innovative community-based initiatives.